 *This text does not constitute a legal advice and should not be taken into account in resolving legal disputes, but only to inform readers.

 The team of Georgiev, Todorov & Co.
-Law Offices remains available for assistance and additional information related to the implementation of the changes to the Medicinal Products in Human Medicine Act.
+Law Offices remains available for assistance and additional information related to the implementation of the Directive.